-- 1. Download the Complaint Form from our webpage, call the council at 816.233.3144 and request a form to be mailed, or pick the form up in person at 224 N 7th Street, St. Joseph, MO 64501. - 2.
+- Download the Complaint Form from our webpage, call the council at 816.233.3144 and request a form to be mailed, or pick the form up in person at 224 N 7th Street, St. Joseph, MO 64501. - 2.
 In addition to the complaint process at Mo-Kan Regional Council, complaints may be filed directly with the Federal Transit Administration, Office of Civil Rights, Region 7, 901 Locust St, Ste.
 404, Kansas City, MO 64106. - 3.
 Complaints must be filed within 180 days following the date of the alleged discriminatory occurrence and should contain as much detailed information about the alleged discrimination as possible. - 4.
-The form must be signed and dated, and include your contact information.
+The form must be signed, dated, and include your contact information.

 If information is needed in another language, contact 816.233.3144.
+Si necesita información en otro idioma, comuníquese al 816-233-344.